-I get plenty of questions about retirement taxes.
-The bad news: you continue to pay tax in retirement on your income each year as you receive it, much like you did before you were retired.
+First, the bad news: you will continue to pay tax in retirement on your income each year as you receive it, much like you did before you were retired.

-How much in retirement taxes might you expect to pay?
 Without knowing your situation, that's a difficult question to answer.
 Each type of income you receive will have different tax rules that apply to it.
-To help you figure it out, below I've listed the most common questions about retirement taxes and links to the rules that apply.
+To help you figure it out, below I've listed the seven common questions about retirement taxes and links to the rules that apply.

 1. Will I Pay Tax On Social Security Income?